Microchip-MPLAB-Harmony/csp_apps_sam_a5d2/apps/flexcom/twi/slave/i2c_eeprom_emulation/readme.md

 1. Build FLEXCOM TWI EEPROM application from *apps/flexcom/twi/master/flexcom_twi_eeprom/firmware* (used as FLEXCOM TWI master) using its IDE
 2. Build FLEXCOM TWI slave application (used as FLEXCOM TWI slave) using its IDE
-3. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card) for each board
-4. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot) for each board
-5. Run application on FLEXCOM TWI slave board and then run the application on FLEXCOM TWI master board
+3. Run application on FLEXCOM TWI slave board and then run the application on FLEXCOM TWI master board
-6. LED on the FLEXCOM TWI master board indicates success or failure:
+4. LED on the FLEXCOM TWI master board indicates success or failure:

     - The LED is turned ON when the value read from the FLEXCOM TWI slave matches with the written value
     - The LED is turned OFF when the value read from the FLEXCOM TWI slave did not match with the written value